Soloplan-Innovation-Lab/rag-evaluation/domain-knowledge/notebooks/workflows/README.md

 | 33 | OutlookAppointment | OutlookAppointment |  | 0 |
 | 34 | ExternalBusinessObjectExport | ExportWithExternalBusinessObject |  | 0 |
 | 35 | SearchOrCreateBusinessObject | SearchOrCreateBusinessObject |  | 0 |

-(Idea: create an endpoint, that lets you filter workflows and returns them: e.g. give me a workflow that has “Wait” or “Return” in it)

 ### Conditions